-- 6. - a.
-Select print servers from the PCONSOLE menu and then select the name of the PSERVER NLM on your host computer. - b.
-Select Printers. - c.
-Press INSERT to get Object, Class menu. - d.
-Press INSERT and enter the Printer Name (any unique name is OK). - e.
-Highlight the printer name and press ENTER twice to get Printer Configuration Menu. - f.
-PCONSOLE will assign a Printer Number.
-Remember this number, since it will be used later. - g.
-Highlight Print Queues Assigned and press ENTER and then INSERT to get a list of available queues. - h.
-Highlight the name of the print queue you wish to assign to the remote printer and press ENTER. - i.
-The other settings in the menu are not required.
-Push ESCAPE several times to exit PCONSOLE. - j.
-Skip to the Assigning the remote printer name and number sections below.
+- a Select print servers from the PCONSOLE menu and then select the print server name of the PSERVER NLM on your file server. - b Select Printers. - c Press INSERT to get Object, Class menu. - d Press INSERT and enter the Printer Name (any unique name is OK). - e Highlight the printer name and press ENTER twice to get to the Printer Configuration Menu. - f PCONSOLE will assign a Printer Number.
+Remember this number, since it will be used later. - g Highlight Print Queues Assigned and press ENTER and then INSERT to get a list of available queues. - h Highlight the name of the print queue you wish to assign to the remote printer and press ENTER. - i The other settings in the menu are not required.
+Push ESCAPE several times to exit PCONSOLE. - j Skip to the Assigning the remote printer name and number sections below.